saiyam-sandhir/Terminal-CPPlotter/README.md

 <h1>Terminal CPPlotter</h1>

 <h2>Project Description</h2>
-<p>The Terminal CPPlotter is a C++ program that creates a Cartesian coordinate system on the terminal and allows you to plot points on it.
-The program uses a class-based approach, with two main classes: Point and CartasianPlane.
-It also includes a custom distance operator (|) and a midpoint operator (^) for points.</p>
+<p>The Terminal CPPlotter is a C++ program that creates a Cartesian coordinate system on the terminal, allowing users to plot both points and lines.
+The project is authored by Saiyam Jain and is distributed under the MIT License.</p>

 <h2>Preview</h2>